Hunting Highland Springs

 The Lake County Watershed Protection District owns approximately 3,200 acres of property in the Adobe Creek Watershed, which is commonly known as the Highlands Springs Recreation Area.
 Hunting with firearms is prohibited on the District property unless the hunter has been granted written permission.
 Permission will not be granted for “target shooting” or hunting within the designated Park Area or in the shooting range areas, which is prohibited by Section 8.7 of the County Code.

-Note: A SEPARATE PERMISSION TO HUNT LETTER MUST BE OBTAINED FOR EACH MEMBER OF THE HUNTING PARTY
+Note: A SEPARATE APPLICATION MUST BE COMPLETED FOR EACH MEMBER OF THE HUNTING PARTY